Shivaprakash-NP/Shivaprakash-NP/README.md

 <!-- Intro -->
 # 💫 About Me:
 Hi there!
 I'm **Shivaprakash**, a passionate CSE student who loves to build, break, and rebuild things with code.
-🎓 First-year CSE @ SSNCE
+🎓 Second-year CSE @ SSNCE
 🔥 Dreaming big and coding hard to land at top tech companies
 🧠 Currently focused on DSA, OOPS with JAVA, and React Native app development
 💡 I love solving problems and crafting real-world apps